gabeabrams/divvy-submissions/README.md

 ### How we approximately distribute workload randomly

 First, we sum up all the proportional workload provided by the graders list.
-In order to acheive an evenly distributed workload, we follow the equation that the ratio between the proportional workload of a specific grader over the total proportional workload we summed up earlier equals to the actual number of submissions this grader should grader over the total number of submissions.
+In order to achieve an evenly distributed workload, we follow the equation that the ratio between the proportional workload of a specific grader over the total proportional workload we summed up earlier equals to the actual number of submissions this grader should grader over the total number of submissions.
 With slight manipulation, the number of actual submissions a specific grader should grade is calculated by (total number of submissions/total amount of proportional workload) * proportional workload of that grader.

 For example, assume we have 3 graders with proportional workload of 1, 2, and 2, and we have a total number of 6 submissions.
 First we sum up the total proportional workload, 5 in this case.
 The ratio of total number of submissions/total amount of proportional workload is a 6/5 = 1.2, which remains constant.
 For each grader, we multiply this ratio by their proportional workload.
 So in this case, we have grader 1 grading 1 * 1.2 = 1.2 submissions, grader 2 and 3 grading 2 * 1.2 = 2.4 submissions each.
 Because we can't split up a submission, we decided to floor each number, so grader 1 grades 1 sub, grader 2 and 3 grade 2 subs, and randomly distribute however many submissions left over.